Successful proposals must be two things: compliant and responsive.

 This matrix can be taken further to integrate themes, sub-themes, and any other strategic elements, and will form the basis for all your writing going forward.
 Spend the time to get it right and get it detailed.
 It will be referenced by everyone, especially during color team reviews!

-A sample Compliance and Integration Matrix can be found in the KSI Advantage© Capture & Proposal Guide as Exhibit 2-22 or on Appendix-15.
-A blank Compliance and Integration Matrix Template (ready for you and your team to fill!) is featured on Appendix-16.
+A sample Compliance and Integration Matrix can be found in the KSI Advantage© Capture & Proposal Guide but we've also included a free download for you below!

 4. Develop a List of Approved Conventions (also called “the Wall of Truth”)